Kluvens/Microeconomics/Terminologies.md

 ## Oligopoly
 oligopoly markets are markets dominated by a small number of suppliers.

+## Oligopoly Markets
+Profit-maximising firms operating in an oligopolistic market engage in strategic interactions, and each firm's optimal behaviour depends on actions of the other firms in the market.

 ## Game Theory
 it is a branch of applied mathematics that provides tools for analyzing situations in which parties, called players, make decisions that are interdependent.